svx/gradle-quickstart/website/docs/quick-start-guides/hello-world.md

 # Introduction

-This guide will walk you through setting up a  "Hello World" Java application using Gradle.
+This guide will walk you through setting up a Java application with the name "Hello World" using Gradle.

 You will: